statisticelle/winratio-sas/README.md

 # winratio-sas
-SAS Macros to implement (stratified) win ratio analysis

-This folder contains SAS programs which can be used to perform unstratified and stratified win ratio analyses.
+This repository contains SAS programs which can be used to perform unstratified and stratified win ratio analyses.

 1. winratio.sas: Macro for calculating the win ratio and its variance using CDISC BDS TTE data structure, based on code originally provided by appendix of Dong et al. (Pharm Stat 2016).